fedspendingtransparency/usaspending-api/usaspending_api/agencies/README.md

 * 017 Department of the Navy
 * 021 Department of the Army
 * 057 Department of the Air Force
-* 096 Corps of Engineers - Civil Works

-There is some question as to whether or not 096 Corps of Engineers - Civil Works should be in this list so, if it isn't there when you read this, you know why.

 This rollup largely occurs in code rather than in the database, however, these agencies are the only toptier agencies that may be represented in the agency table without subtiers.